refaktor/MTL/README.md

 	  mtl sync projectx@work.com:~/work			#2way sync all docs with remote repo over ssh mtl sync designtodo projectx@host.com:~/projectxcoop  #sync specific doc to the remote repo

-##Platforms

-Runs on Linux and Cygwin (should work on macs too.. if you try please report).

-##License

-GNU GPL v2